-- The overcloud nodes must accommodate the basic network configuration from Section 7.4, "Configuring Networking for the Control Plane". - You must enable SSL/TLS on the director for Public API endpoint usage.
-For more information, see Section 4.2, "Director configuration parameters" and Appendix A, SSL/TLS Certificate Configuration. - You must define an accessible fully qualified domain name (FQDN) for director.
+- The overcloud nodes must accommodate the basic network configuration from <configuringnetworking-for-the-control-plane>>. - You must enable SSL/TLS on the director for Public API endpoint usage.
+For more information, see Section 4.2, "Director configuration parameters" and Chapter 15, Configuring custom SSL/TLS certificates. - You must define an accessible fully qualified domain name (FQDN) for director.
 This FQDN must resolve to a routable IP address for the director.
 Use the undercloud_public_host parameter in the undercloud.conf file to set this FQDN.